Heruderu/infovis_brazil_forest_fires_tool/README.md

 * You can watch a video about the usage of this tool in: https://youtu.be/4VTSQTzNNx8

+* You can check the project in the github repository: https://github.com/Heruderu/infovis_brazil_forest_fires_tool

 * You can also read more in the report included in this repository.

+* You need Python to run this application.
+It will be available on localhost (for example, port 8000).
+For Python 2 and Python 3, you can use:

+        python2 -m SimpleHTTPServer 8000

+        python3 -m http.server 8000